 - 1 pound semi-frozen haddock fillets a, bout 1/2 inch thin and cut into 3-4 inch even bite size pieces, or any other firm white fish such as cod or tilapia

 - 1 teaspoon tumeric

-Blend together the onions, tomatoes ginger, garlic, and 1/2 cup of coconut milk.
+- Blend together the onions, tomatoes ginger, and garlic.
 Pour this sauce into the inner liner of the Instant Pot.

-Pour in the reserved canned coconut milk and stir well until it is well incorporated.
+- Pour in the coconut milk and stir well until it is well incorporated.
 Only once this is done will you carefully open the package of fish and tilt the pieces of fish into the spinach saag.
 Serve with rice, or naan, cauliflower rice, or zoodles.